tasket/wyng-backup/README.md

 Linux distro or Qubes OS.
 Destination systems can vary a lot, they just need to have Python and Unix commands or support a compatible FUSE protocol such as sshfs(sftp) or s3.

-* If you wish to run Wyng operations that may want to roll back later, its possible to "backup the backup" in a relatively quick manner using a hardlink copy:
+* If you wish to run Wyng operations that you want to roll back later, its possible to "backup the backup" in a relatively quick manner using a hardlink copy:
 ```
 sudo cp -rl /dest/path/wyng.backup /dest/path/wyng.backup-02